Fellowship for

 -

 The program is designed so that you can participate beside your regular work.
-In general, you can work through the material in approximately 2-3 hours per week.
-Additionally, you are expected to make space for two one-week intensives in Zürich, Switzerland.
-In those two weeks you are asked to not have any other commitments outside of the program.
+In general, you can work through the material on your own time in approximately 2-3 hours per week.
+Additionally, you are expected to join the weekly group calls on Thursdays at 3-4 pm CET/CEST and make space for two one-week intensives in Zürich, Switzerland.
+In those two weeks, you are asked not to have any other commitments outside of the program.

 -